nabeelfahmi12/AutoNeuro-Documentation/docs/User's Guide/Clouddeployment.md

 # **_Deploying Model to Cloud_**

-- Once you are satisfied with the model Select the cloud Service in which you want to deploy model.
-We offer deployment in Azure, GCP, AWS.
+- Select the cloud Service using **"Choose a cloud platform"** in which you want to deploy model.

-- Select the Cloud Service in which you want to deploy and Click Proceed to Cloud.
+- We offer deployment in Azure, GCP, AWS.

+- Once the cloud platform is selected click **"Proceed to Cloud"**

 ![Deploy](../img/12.png)